microsoft/TypeScript-Website/packages/documentation/copy/en/javascript/JSDoc Reference.md

 ## `@type`

-You can use the "@type" tag and reference a type name (either primitive, defined in a TypeScript declaration, or in a JSDoc "@typedef" tag).
+You can reference types with the "@type" tag.
+The type can be

+1. Primitive, like `string` or `number`.
+2. Declared in a TypeScript declaration, either global or imported.
+3. Declared in a JSDoc [`@typedef`](#typedef-callback-and-param) tag.

-You can use most JSDoc types and any TypeScript type, from [the most basic like `string`](/docs/handbook/basic-types.html) to [the most advanced, like conditional types](/docs/handbook/advanced-types.html).
+You can use most JSDoc type syntax and any TypeScript syntax, from [the most basic like `string`](/docs/handbook/basic-types.html) to [the most advanced, like conditional types](/docs/handbook/advanced-types.html).

 ```js twoslash
 /**